Headaches and Migraines Specialists

 Headaches Caused by Posture or Neck Problems

 Neck problems are frequently a contributing factor in headache pain.
-Your NYC physical therapist works with you to correct the problems that are causing your discomfort.
+Your Brooklyn physical therapist works with you to correct the problems that are causing your discomfort.
 Simple changes in your posture can make a big difference in the frequency or intensity of your headaches.

 Manual therapy is a technique that may be used to improve your neck mobility.
 Using this technique, the muscles at the back of your neck are stretched and strengthened.
 Physical therapy exercises aimed at restoring your functional use are recommended sometimes to strengthen the muscles of your upper back and neck, which may make it easier for you to sit or stand for long periods of time without discomfort.